phorton1/base-apps-artisan/docs/playlists.md

 when it is synchronized.
 Every server reads the file when it starts.

 The file is line oriented.
 Blank lines and lines starting with # are ignored.
-The first line gives the file's version.
 A playlist starts with a header line and is followed by one or more indented query lines:

-    version 1

-    # id  name       default shuffle
+    # order  name       default shuffle
     playlist 014 rock track
         albums/Rock
         albums/SanDiegoLocals